Trevorjoel/portfolio-S-E-R-N/README.md

 NODE, EXPRESS, MYSQL, CREATE REACT APP & Foundation.

-# Project was an experimentation in front end build tools to it's experimental nature
+# Project was an experimentation in front end build tools.
 ## Findings:
 Foundation-sites is cool but it's not well supported with React.
 Bootstrap + React or 'react-strap' provides far better community and documentation support.